 These have been fun!
 Innkeeper Peter always wanted a house with trap doors and secret panels – enough said.
-For early 2018, the Scandinavian Inn now offers MYSTERY NIGHTS on Saturday and Sunday evenings in March and April, held in a B&B specially designed for the Mysteries it will host.
+For 2018-2019, the Scandinavian Inn now offers MYSTERY NIGHTS on Saturday and Sunday evenings, November through March, held in a B&B specially designed for the Mysteries it will host.
 Call for availability.

 Think Agatha Christie.
 Think of a time in history where a table-top telephone and a vacuum-tube radio were the peak of technology, when paper was the common medium of communication, when fingerprints were the ultimate means of identification.
 Think of characters gathered with a common interest, all with secrets of their own to conceal.
 Think not of a murder mystery, but a how-did-it-happen puzzle to solve.

 We have done six of these so far.
 Because we are newly launching into this, we are offering Mystery Nights included with a minimum one-night stay at our normal lodging rates, plus an additional $10 per person.
 We would need 6 people and at least three rooms to make a Saturday or Sunday Mystery Night happen.

 Consider the following – an example of a scenario sent to Mystery Night guests:

 The year is 1946.
 World War II has ended, and Europe is working to rebuild itself.
 An American represents a private contractor that procures basic goods for the US military.
 By all outward appearance, this American is a talented businessman, performing his job with remarkable skill and efficiency.
 Under the surface, however, he is a dealer in black-market goods, including the buying and selling of stolen artwork.
 His current location in occupied Germany is ideal for such activity; because of the chaos left by the Nazis as they accumulated artwork from the war-torn countries, it is unclear which works of art survived the destruction of WWII and which were destroyed.